bobdavies2000/OpenCVB/README.md

 -   Python Scripts Fail: this is likely a missing package.
 Run the algorithm “PythonPackages.py” inside OpenCVB to verify that all the necessary packages are installed.
-If still failing, check the Python setting in the Options (click the Settings icon for OpenCVB.)
+If still failing, check the Python setting in OpenCVB’s Global Settings.
 Make sure it points to a Python 3.x version.
-Test Python scripts by setting “PythonDebug” as the Startup Project in Visual Studio.
+Test Python scripts with “PythonDebug” as the Startup Project in Visual Studio.

--   Link problems: Most C++ code in OpenCVB relies on PragmaLibs.h which is automatically created as part of the build process.
-PragmaLibs.h defines where to load the OpenCV libraries.
+-   Link problems: the C++ code in OpenCVB relies on PragmaLibs.h which is automatically created as part of the build process.
+PragmaLibs.h defines the names of the OpenCV libraries.
 It should automatically be updated with the current OpenCV version that is in use.
-If not, run the “VersionOpenCV” application included in the OpenCVB.sln file
+If not, run the “VersionOpenCV” application included in the OpenCVB.sln file.

 Building New Experiments With Snippets
 ======================================